 Joint Custody or Sole Custody

-Under the best interest of the child custody standard, the court will assume you should have joint custody.
+Under the best interest of the child custody standard, the court will assume you should have joint parental custody.
 That doesn’t mean the child will spend equal time with each parent.
 Texas requires parenting plans for custody cases to specify which parent has the right to designate the child’s primary residence.
-You can create a parenting plan with your former spouse that gives each parent scheduled time with the children.
-However, a parenting plan must minimize any disruption to:
+A critical step in building a strong custody case is showing 0that you’re willing to cooperate and prioritize your child’s well-being.
+Creating a parenting plan with your former spouse that outlines a clear schedule for each parent’s time with the children can demonstrate responsibility, stability, and a commitment to co-parenting.

 - Education